 First and foremost, it means to be data-driven in our planning and execution; to make informed decisions based on data and research.
 In this series, we examine how to become a more data-driven communications professional.

-The first step in the data-driven PR process is to ask a great question, a question you want to know the answer to.
+The first step in the data-driven PR process is to understand your challenge by breaking down your objective and gaining situational awareness.
+The way to do that is by creating a question you want to create a ‘solution’ for.
 What constitutes a great question to ask for data-driven PR?
 A great question has three characteristics:

 This is a very closed-ended question.
 We will learn relatively little from a question like this, certainly nothing we can pitch well with.

 An open-ended question would be:What do customers like or dislike about espresso?